Cannon-Clary College of Education

 Become a National Board Certified Teacher

-Harding University’s College of Education is committed to excellence in teaching and the enrichment and advancement of the education profession.
-Harding University offers two online graduate courses supporting educators through the National Board Certification process beginning September 14, 2020.
-One of these classes will be Candidacy towards National Board (EDFD 6440).
-Dr. Clara Carroll, NBCT, created and will facilitate the graduate support online classes and are open to educators in all 50 states, US territories, and military bases.
-For more registration information, contact firstname.lastname@example.org.
+Harding University's College of Education is committed to excellence in teaching and the enrichment and advancement of the education profession.
+Harding University offers two online graduate courses supporting educators through the National Board Certification process.
+The spring class, National Board for Professional Teaching Standards (EDFD 6460), will begin February 1, 2021.
+Dr. Clara Carroll, NBCT, created and will facilitate the graduate support online classes which are open to educators in all 50 states, US territories, and military bases.
+For more registration information, email@example.com.

 “Harding's National Board class with Dr. Carroll is phenomenal!
 The feedback and recommendations about my writing provided the focus I needed to achieve in one year. ” –Ms. Sarah Emfinger, NBCT, MAT 5th Grade Literacy Teacher Beebe Middle School